Spoiler Susceptibility in Party Elections: Spoiler Susceptibility

 We consider four classes of probabilistic models:

-\begin{definition}[Spatial Models] In a $d$-dimensional Euclidean model each party, voter, and candidate is assigned an ideal point in $\mathbb{R}^{d}$ \citep{EnelowHinich84,Merrill84}.
-First, party ideal points are drawn from the uniform distribution on $(0, 1)^{d}$, and then candidate ideal points for each district are drawn from the multivariate normal distribution with location at the party's ideal point and the correlation matrix $\mathbf{\Sigma} := \sigma I_{d}$, where $I_{d}$ is a $d \times d$ identity matrix and $\sigma \in \mathbb{R}_{+}$.
-Voter ideal points are drawn independently from the uniform distribution on $(0, 1)^{d}$, and then shifted in each district independently by a shift vector drawn from a uniform distribution on $(-1/4, 1/4)^{d}$ (to account for intra-district voter clustering).
-Finally, each vote is obtained by sorting candidates according to the increasing Euclidean ($L_2$) distance between the candidate's and the voter's ideal points. \end{definition}
+\textbf{Spatial Models.} In a $d$-dimensional Euclidean model parties and voters are assigned ideal points in $\mathbb{R}^{d}$ \citep{EnelowHinich84,Merrill84}.
+First, party positions are drawn from $\operatorname{Unif}((0, 1)^{d})$, and then candidate positions (one per district from each party) are drawn from the multivariate normal distribution centered at the party's ideal point with covariance matrix $\mathbf{\Sigma} := \sigma I_{d}$, where $I_{d}$ is a $d \times d$ identity matrix and $\sigma \in \mathbb{R}_{+}$.
+Voter ideal points are drawn independently from the uniform distribution on $(0, 1)^{d}$, then shifted in each district independently by a vector drawn from $\operatorname{Unif}(-1/4, 1/4)^{d}$.

-\begin{definition}[Single-Peaked Models] We consider two models for the generation of single-peaked profiles.
-In the model proposed by \citet{wal:t:generate-sp} we are given an ordering on the set of candidates, and each vote is drawn from the uniform distribution on the set of all single-peaked votes consistent with that ordering.
-In the model proposed by \citet{con:j:eliciting-singlepeaked} the peak is drawn from a uniform distribution on candidates, and the remainder of the vote is obtained through a random walk.
-In both models, candidate ordering in each district is obtained in the same manner as in the $1$-dimensional Euclidean model described above, and there is no mechanism accounting for intra-district voter clustering. \end{definition}
+\textbf{Single-Peaked Models.} We consider two models for generating single-peaked profiles.
+In one \citep{wal:t:generate-sp} we are given an ordering on the set of candidates, and each vote is drawn from the uniform distribution on all single-peaked votes consistent therewith.
+In the other one \citep{con:j:eliciting-singlepeaked} the peak is drawn from a uniform distribution on candidates, and the rest of the vote is obtained by a random walk.